Silence

 Most Jiku see the Krale as eight foot long creatures of black stone.

-But some see the Krale as a person with black eyes.
+Some see the beast as a person with black eyes.

-And others see the Krale in an endless variety of forms.
+Others see it in an endless variety of forms.

 “I’m no monster or killer, Berek!”